rotcivegaf/BNB-Banana/README.md

 - Being a mined coin with the Anti-Whale property, a fair distribution of tokens is realized.
 - To ensure the life of the project we will create an `initial liquidity pool` locked for 12 months and unlocked 10 % per month.

+## Roadmap

+- Implement the voting system so that the community can choose the future of the project
+- [Front] Inventory page - an inventory page where the user can view his or her assets
+- [Front] manage token page - where the user can manage his bananas(erc20): transfer, swap add liquidity, etc.
+- Create independent minters for each erc20, for each erc115 id a different minter could be configured.
+- Each erc1155 id would have an id based on the token, allowing it to have the same id in all chains and to be bridged from one chain to another.
+- Add a paymaster to be able to subsidize transactions

 ## Table of Contents

 - [Introduction](#introduction)